violaaliwarga/supermarket_2019_Q1_analysis/README.md

 | **Day**                     | The day of the week on which the transaction occurred (e.g., Monday, Tuesday).|
 | **Time Period**             | The time of day categorized as **Morning** (before 12 PM), **Afternoon** (12 PM to 6 PM), or **Evening** (after 6 PM).|

-All of the Python codes can be found [here](https://github.com/violaaliwarga/supermarket_sales/blob/main/Python%20Code%20-%20Data%20Cleaning%20and%20Preparation.ipynb)
+The Python codes for this section can be found [here](https://github.com/violaaliwarga/supermarket_sales/blob/main/Python%20Code%20-%20Data%20Cleaning%20and%20Preparation.ipynb)

 ## **3. Data Storage and Management (PostgreSQL)**